Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Justifications:

 This is an idiom because it describes something that appears valuable but is actually worthless.
-The phrase is figurative, based on the literal pyrite (fool’s gold) but now used metaphorically.
+The idiom is figurative, based on the literal pyrite (fool’s gold) but now used metaphorically.

 Origin: